THREE RIVERS ADAPTIVE SPORTS

 Volunteering

-In order to maintain compliance with Move United policies and the changes in PA Child Protective Services Law, all TRAS volunteers are required to complete a State Police Criminal Record Check and a PA Child Abuse History Clearance.
+To maintain compliance with Move United policies and the PA Child Protective Services Law, all adult TRAS volunteers (18 and older) are required to complete a State Police Criminal Record Check and a PA Child Abuse History Clearance once every 5 years.
 For those individuals who have not resided in PA continuously for the previous 10 years they must also complete an FBI Criminal Background Check.
-There is also a Sports Protection Training Course component.

 Please complete the following form.
 You have the option to start it then return as you complete each requirement.